bazilinskyy/coupled-sim/README.md

 The coupled simulator supports both day and night-time settings.
 Figure above shows a view of the night mode.
 Figure below shows the top view of the environment.
 It is a model of a city centre containing:
 - Network of 2-lane roads
+- Loop of 4-lane road (partially surounded by buildings)
+- Loop of 6-lane road (partially surounded by buildings)
+- Half-clover interchange
 - 10 intersections with traffic lights that can be turned on and off before the experiment or programmatically in real-time
 - 34 zebra crossings
 - Static objects (buildings, parked cars, trees)
-- Advertisements (programmable and can be used as visual distractions)

 Drivable cars:
-- small (similar to Smart Fortwo)
+- small (similar to Smart Fortwo) - DrivableSmartCommon
+- medium (similar to Ford Focus 2011) - DrivableHatchbackCommon
-- medium (similar to Pontiac GTO)
+~~- medium (similar to Pontiac GTO)~~
-- large (similar to Nissan Datsun)
+~~- large (similar to Nissan Datsun)~~

 Cars that are not controlled by the human participants can be instructed to follow a trajectory before the experiment or can be programmed to respond to other road users.